Cryptobeam-Global/Cryptobeam.io/README.md

 - **Auto Detection of Deposits:** Enjoy the seamless detection and instant crediting of deposits.
 Each user is assigned a unique deposit per coin, ensuring accuracy and efficiency.

-- **Binance Clone:** Leverage the power of Codono's Binance clone to create cryptocurrency exchanges akin to Binance, Huobi, and Coinbase.
+- **Binance Clone:** Leverage the power of Cryptobeam's Binance clone to create cryptocurrency exchanges akin to Binance, Huobi, and Coinbase.
 Begin your crypto exchange journey within a week.
 <img src="assets/cryptocurrency_Exchange_script_binance_clone_codono.png?raw=true" alt="Binance clone" title="Binance clone" style="width:300px">

 Explore the Universe of [Binance Clone](https://CRYPTOBEAM.IO)